Most people mistakenly assume that the way your site looks is what makes a good website.

 - Color psychology

-This is why it’s important to use a professional website designer that understands how to pick the right visual elements for your design.
+This is why it’s important to use a professional website designer that understands how to pick the right visual elements for your design and follows the principles of design that boost conversions.

 #2 – Compelling & Informative Content